percyperezdante/percyperezdante.github.io/README.md

 This is a very basic and simple site that was built using [Hugo](https://gohugo.io/) and [Grav](https://learn.getgrav.org/16).
 The theme I used is called [Hugo learn theme](https://learn.netlify.com/en/).
 I decide to use these technologies due to my interest in goland and [markdowns](https://learn.netlify.com/en/cont/markdown/), but also my curiosity to know how Hugo and Grav works.

+# Before you clone this repository

+It is recommended to have: go and hugo installed in your local host.
+The recommended hugo version for this repository is v0.68.3

 # How to build and publish this site.